 Can I ask Truus a question?

 If it’s regarding the food and it’s something they can solve: yes!
 If there is no more tea, please tell Truus so new tea can be made.
 If you want to know if there are more bananas, ask Truus!
-However, we kindly ask that if you don’t like the brand of peanut butter, prefer a different flavor of jam, or would have preferred the salad over the bands, please don’t complain to Truus.
-They can’t change magically make your favorite peanut butter appear, so these are comments you can tell the organisation on the feedback forms.
+However, we kindly ask that if you don’t like the brand of peanut butter, prefer a different flavour of jam, or would have preferred the salad over the bands, please don’t complain to Truus.
+They can’t magically make your favourite peanut butter appear, so these are comments you can give to the organisation on the feedback forms.
 Truus is working very hard to make you happy, so they need your love and support!

 Which teams are there?

 - Catering (also known as Truus): They prepare the meals and serve coffee and tea during the breaks.
 The team is led by Übertruus, who probably knows more about the catering than the organisation.

 - Audio-technique: This is a team of experienced audio-technicians who make sure you can properly hear the bands and teachers.
 It is possible to tag along with them in order to learn something about audio-technique if you are interested.

 - Construction/deconstruction: To prepare the location and return it to its original state we need some people to move tables, sweep floors, etc.

 - First Aid: These people will be on call during the weekend to help out if something goes wrong.

 - Bar: We have one bar-lady (Vicky) who manages the bar, but during rush hours she needs some help so everyone can be served within reasonable time.